-This month, White Shark Projects hosted their annual blue initiative campaign, 21 Days for the Ocean.
+This month, White Shark Projects hosted our annual blue initiative campaign, 21 Days for the Ocean.
 Since 2014, we have been spreading ocean optimism and awareness not just in our local communities in the Overstrand, but also globally.

 Our 2019 theme was ‘The Ocean in Us’.
 Every one of us is connected to the ocean in some way – whether through our food, our work, our spiritual connection and even the air we breathe.
 Through our varied and exciting programme of events our aim was to improve people’s understanding that no matter what walk of life you are from the ocean is integral to our health and prosperity.
 Examples of events included, coastal clean-ups, school outreach, local fundraisers, presentations and much more.